Best Affordable Neighborhoods in Mountain View, CA

-Some of the cheapest neighborhoods in Mountain View are Slater, North Waverly Park, and Sleepy Creek.
+Some of the cheapest neighborhoods in Mountain View are North Waverly Park, Cuernavaca, and The Crossings.
 These neighborhoods offer some of the lowest rent prices in Mountain View, making them ideal for renters on a budget.
-As of June 14, 2025, the average rent in Mountain View is $3,254, which is 1.3% higher than last year.
+As of May 3, 2026, the average rent in Mountain View is $3,335, which is 2.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent